Why the period after birth is emotionally vulnerable

 Conclusion

-Baby blues is common, begins early and usually eases within two weeks.
-Postnatal depression or an anxiety disorder is more intense, lasts longer and makes daily life increasingly difficult.
+Baby blues is common, starts early, and usually settles within two weeks.
+Postnatal depression or an anxiety disorder is more intense, lasts longer, and makes everyday life increasingly hard, so you do not have to wait until things tip over.